-Deferre ed Stoc k Units ("DSUs") Performance Stock Units ("PSUs") NEO (1) # Aggregate Grant Date Fair Value (2) 88 8 gregate Grant Date Fair Value (2) Mr. Hughes, Chief Executive Officer 69,824 \$ 1,150,000 92,966 \$ 1,150,000 Mr. Nicholas, President 48,573 \$ 800,000 64,672 \$ 800,000 Mr. Abate, Chief Financial Officer 12,143 \$ 200,000 16,168 \$ 200,000 Mr. Matera, Chief Investment Officer 22,769 \$ 375,000 30,314 \$ 375,000 Mr. Chisholm, Managing Director 16,697 \$ 275,000 22,231 \$ 275,000
+Deferre ed Stoc k Units ("DSUs") Performance Stock Units ("PSUs") NEO (1) gregate Grant Date Fair Value (2) gregate Grant Date Fair Value (2) Mr. Hughes, Chief Executive Officer 69,824 \$ 1,150,000 92,966 \$ 1,150,000 Mr. Nicholas, President 48,573 \$ 800,000 64,672 \$ 800,000 Mr. Abate, Chief Financial Officer 12,143 \$ 200,000 16,168 \$ 200,000 Mr. Matera, Chief Investment Officer 22,769 \$ 375,000 30,314 \$ 375,000 Mr. Chisholm, Managing Director 16,697 \$ 275,000 22,231 \$ 275,000

-(1) Ms. Merdian's employment as Chief Financial Officer terminated on March 9, 2012.
+- (1) Ms. Merdian's employment as Chief Financial Officer terminated on March 9, 2012.
 As a result, Ms. Merdian did not receive a 2012 long-term equity-based award.
-With respect to Mr. Abate, in addition to the long-term equity-based awards granted to Mr. Abate in the fourth quarter of 2012 (which are set forth in this table), at the time of his promotion to Chief Financial Officer, the Committee determined, after consultation with Cook & Co., that Mr. Abate would be granted an award of 17,253 deferred stock units on September 5, 2012 with a grant date fair value of \$250,000 (with such grant to be subject to a four year vesting period).

-(2) Determined in accordance with FASB Accounting Standards Codification Topic 718 at the time the grant was made.
+With respect to Mr. Abate, in addition to the long-term equity-based awards granted to Mr. Abate in the fourth quarter of 2012 (which are set forth in this table), at the time of his promotion to Chief Financial Officer, the Committee determined, after consultation with Cook & Co., that Mr. Abate would be granted an award of 17,253 deferred stock units on September 5, 2012 with a grant date fair value of \$250,000 (with such grant to be subject to a four year vesting period). - (2) Determined in accordance with FASB Accounting Standards Codification Topic 718 at the time the grant was made.

 DSUs awarded in 2012 have attached dividend equivalent rights, resulting in the payment of dividend equivalents each time Redwood pays a common stock dividend.
 PSUs awarded in 2012 have attached dividend equivalent rights, resulting in the payment of dividend equivalents (after any vesting in December 2015) each time Redwood pays a common stock dividend.
 Prior to vesting, no dividend equivalent rights are paid in respect of PSUs; however, at the time of vesting, the value of any dividends paid during the vesting period will be reflected in the PSUs by increasing the target number of PSUs granted by an amount corresponding to the incremental number of shares of Redwood common stock that a stockholder would have acquired during the three-year vesting period had all dividends during that period been reinvested in Redwood common stock on the applicable dividend payment dates.
 The value of these dividend equivalent rights and the value of any increase in the target number of PSUs to reflect dividends paid during the vesting period were taken into account in establishing the grant date fair value of these DSUs and PSUs under FASB Accounting Standards Codification Topic 718 at the time the awards were granted.
-Therefore, dividend equivalent right payments and any increase in the target number of PSUs to reflect of the compensation," reported below in the summary table of NEO compensation under "Executive Compensation Tables - Summary Compensation," or reported below under "Executive Compensation Tables - Grants of Plan-Based Awards."
+Therefore, dividend equivalent right payments and any increase in the target number of PSUs to reflect dividends paid during the vesting period are not considered part of the compensation or other amounts reported above in the table of non-employee director compensation under "Director Compensation," reported below in the summary table of NEO compensation under "Executive Compensation Tables - Summary Compensation," or reported below under "Executive Compensation Tables - Grants of Plan-Based Awards."